kevinbowen777/learning-log/docs/index.rst

        * `flake8-import-order <https://pypi.org/project/flake8-import-order/>`_
      * `safety <https://pypi.org/project/safety/)(python package vulnerability testing>`_
      * `pytest sessions <https://docs.pytest.org/en/latest/>`_ with `pytest-cov <https://pypi.org/project/pytest-cov/>`_ & `pytest-django <https://pypi.org/project/pytest-django/>`_
+ * `run` command menu

+(adapted from Nick Janetakis' helpful `docker-django-example <https://github.com/nickjj/docker-django-example/>`_)

+You can run `./run` to get a list of commands and each command has documentation in the run file itself.
+This comes in handy to run various Docker commands because sometimes these commands can be a bit long to type.

+*If you get tired of typing `./run` you can always create a shell alias with `alias run=./run` in your `~/.bash_aliases` or equivalent file.
+Then you'll be able to run `run` instead of `./run`.*

 Installation
 ------------